clij/clijx-assistant/installation.md

 * Click on "Apply Changes"
 * Restart Fiji

-Installation was successful if you find the CLIJx-Incubator starting point button in Fijis tool bar:
+Installation was successful if you find the CLIJx-Assistant starting point button in Fijis tool bar:

 ![Image](images/installation_ok.png)